zanchey/pbsqlite/README.md

 > pbs: no but we will write an API to send the tables over JSON 🙃🙃🙃
 >
 > dev: well that just sounds like CSV with extra steps
+>
+> pbs: ok fair enough
+>
+> dev: come on pal I just finished making the API client

 You just want to be able to SELECT a drug?
 You can use these scripts to get an SQLite database from the PBS data.
-Text extracts are supported at present, with API integration planned.
+Text extracts are supported through the import-text script, and the public API through import-API.
+The CSV downloads from the API are not yet supported.

-The data model is largely to what comes out of the text extracts.
+The data model is largely to what comes out of the text extracts / API.
 Some examples are included, or you can transform it into something more complex.

+The API client uses [sqlite-utils](https://sqlite-utils.datasette.io/) as a dependency.

 SQLite creates automatic indexes for common queries, and the dataset is so small that most queries should complete in tens of milliseconds.

+## Usage (API)

+1. Create a new virtual environment with sqlite-utils installed; pipenv is recommended (run `pipenv sync`).
+1. Run `pipenv run python3 import-api.py`.
+This will download the most recent schedule.
+1. Use your new `pbs-2024-12-01.sqlite3` database with the world's most popular database software.

-## Usage
+## Usage (text extracts)

 1. Download the text extract Zip file for the month (eg `2021-05-01-v3extracts.zip`).
 1. Run `./import-text.py 2021-05-01-v3extracts.zip`.